Four-point functions of gravitons and conserved currents of CFT in momentum space: testing the nonlocal action with the TTJJ: Perturbative analysis in the conformal case

 \subsection{The reconstruction of the renormalized correlator from the transverse-traceless sector}

 Once we have removed the divergences from the transverse traceless part, we are able to reconstruct the entire correlator.
-The transverse traceless part after the renormalization acquires an anomalous contributions induced by renormalization, with an anomalous dilatation WI satisfied by the corresponding form factors.
+The transverse traceless part, after the renormalization, acquires an anomalous contributions, with an anomalous dilatation WI satisfied by the corresponding form factors.
 The longitudinal part, instead, is affected by the presence of the trace anomaly.
 In this section, we are going to discuss this point in more detail. \\ The renormalized correlator is given by

-where the bare correlator and the counterterm are re-expressed in terms of a finite renormalized correlator which does not contribute to the trace Ward identity and a second part which accounts for the trace anomaly.
+where the bare correlator and the counterterm are re-expressed in terms of a finite renormalized correlator not contributing to the trace Ward identity, and a second part which accounts for the trace anomaly.
 In order to show this, we consider the first term in the longitudinal part of the correlator in \eqref{loc}, for which the divergent contribution is given by